LinkedIn Ad

 Before your marketing interview, take time to look back at your professional experience to date.
 It’s helpful to print your resume and make some additional notes that speak to the most relevant accomplishments you want to highlight.

-You will likely field marketing interview questions about how you’ve contributed to the success of past campaigns, as well as your ability to problem-solve and collaborate with a team.
+As mentioned, you will likely be asked specific marketing interview questions about how you’ve contributed to the success of past campaigns, as well as your ability to problem-solve and collaborate with a team.
 Prepare for these marketing interview questions by pulling examples from your experience ahead of time.

-One of the best ways to show hiring managers in your marketing interview how you’ve achieved wins is through numbers.
-Having experience is great, but if you can back that experience up with metrics that speak to your success, that is even better!
+One of the best ways to show hiring managers in your marketing interview how you’ve achieved wins is through quantifiable, measurable metrics.
+Having experience is great, but if you can back that experience up with metrics that speak to your success, that’s even better!

-• How much revenue you were able to generate for a past employer
+• How much revenue a marketing campaign you led generated for a past employer

 • The number of leads and/or conversions you saw after a marketing campaign